isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 discuss some of the subtler points around modeling data in Agda.

 The `keyword:data` keyword also came up when we defined the booleans in
-@sec:booleans, as well as for other toy examples in @sec:chapter1.
+@sec:bools, as well as for other toy examples in @sec:chapter1.

 Indeed, `keyword:data` will arise whenever we'd like to build a type whose values are *apart*---that is, new symbols whose purpose is in their